 Do you know how to analyze a composition?
-And what is a solo note in a perfume?
-Discover the olfactory pyramid to find the 3 notes of perfumes and the 7 families of perfumes.
+Discover the olfactory pyramid to find the 3 notes of perfumes and the 7 fragrance families.

 - How to make an olfactory pyramid?